ignotochi/Argominder/README.md

 # Argominder
-User interface for zoneminder In Angular12
+A simple user interface for zoneminder In Angular12.

+# What argominder will do?

+- see up to 12 simultaneous streaming
+- see events
+- set streaming quality
+- trig alarms